boetiusj/hugo/content/_index.md

   headline: "Who we are"
   title: "Same.
 Local.
 Owners."
   subtitle: "We make it easy"
-  description: "Prompt and courteous painters work from clear proposals."
+  description: "Prompt and courteous painters deliver on clear proposals."
   show: true # turn to false to hide
   image: "/images/bg/bgCanadaLake.webp"
   cta: